top of page

 About:

 We are Deborah and Greta, an interdisciplinary duo working across dance and visual arts since 2023.
-Our collaboration spans community dance projects in Germany, including work with students at FH Kiel, Women of the WAA group, and with people who experience different chronic pain conditions.
+Our collaboration spans community-based projects in Germany and the UK, including work with students at FH Kiel, the Women of the WAA group (KielKreativ), and people living with chronic pain (Coventry University, UK).

 Projects: